JayBrown/minisign-misc/README.md

 You need to have Spotlight enabled for `mdfind` to locate the terminal-notifier.app on your volume; if you don't install terminal-notifier, or if you have deactivated Spotlight, the minisign scripts will call notifications via AppleScript instead

+Because Minisign Miscellanea use the macOS Notification Center, the minimum Mac OS requirement is **OS X 10.8 (Mountain Lion)**.

 ## Installation & Usage
 * [Download the latest DMG](https://github.com/JayBrown/minisign-misc/releases) and open